-Eindhoven is a compact city so everything is usually within easy walking distance or just a short trip away on public transport.
+Eindhoven is a compact city and most places are within walking distance or just a short trip away on public transport.
 Expats will find a range of areas and suburbs in Eindhoven to suit both their lifestyle and budget, from modern inner-city living to quaint, suburban communities on the outskirts of the city.

 Here are some of the most popular expat areas of Eindhoven.

 Centrum is the heart of Eindhoven, a commercial and largely pedestrianised city centre.
 It consists of several districts including Bergen, Binnenstad, Fellenoord and TU-terrein.
 Bergen is one of Eindhoven's oldest districts and is home to antique stores and quaint cafes.
 TU-terrein is home to the Eindhoven University of Technology, which means it draws plenty of students.

 The city centre is a great place for young professionals and students, with apartments being the most common form of housing in this area.
 Many old factories and office blocks have been repurposed into luxury serviced apartments and add a modern, stylish feel to central Eindhoven.